How to Become Geologist in India

 Also Read: BSc Geology

 Geologists are further classified in various sub categories.
-For example, engineering geologists evaluate the ground conditions for building projects, economic geologists investigate mineral and energy resources, and environmental geologists investigate the effects of human activity on Earth's systems.
+For example, engineering geologists evaluate ground conditions for building projects, economic geologists investigate mineral and energy resources, and environmental geologists investigate the effects of human activity on Earth's systems.
 Petroleum geologists, marine geologists, hydrogeologists, seismologists, and other experts include

 Why Choose Geology as a Career?

-• Personal growth and job satisfaction are strong benefits of a geology career: In contrast to a typical desk job, you will spend a lot of time in the field, whether it be hiking in mountains, studying rock outcrops, or diving in the ocean (for marine geology).
+• Personal growth and job satisfaction: In contrast to a typical desk job, you will spend a lot of time in the field, whether it be hiking in mountains, studying rock outcrops, or diving in the ocean (for marine geology).
 Because you can immediately see how your discoveries are being used in the real world, the work can be both physically demanding and rewarding.
-In order to keep their work interesting, geologists frequently work with people from different fields, such as engineers, biologists, and climate scientists.
-Furthermore, geoscientists are essential in tackling global issues like resource depletion and climate change.
+Geology provides a special fusion of field experience, laboratory research, and societal impact for inquisitive, science-loving students.

 Also Read: Geology: A life of Adventure